Full-time Law Enforcement Employees

 The FBI collects these data through the Uniform Crime Reporting (UCR) Program.

-- This table provides the number of reported sworn law enforcement officers and civilian employees broken down by population group.
-The totals are also broken down by percent male and percent female.
+- This table provides the total number of law enforcement employees, total officers, and total civilians broken down by population group.
+The totals also are broken down by percent male and percent female.

 - Suburban areas include law enforcement agencies in cities with less than 50,000 inhabitants and county law enforcement agencies that are within a Metropolitan Statistical Area.